pyhys/minimalmodbus/trunk/README.txt

 Feedback
 --------
-If you find this software useful, then please leave a review on the SourceForge project page (Log-in is required). http://sourceforge.net/projects/minimalmodbus/
+If you find this software useful, then please like it on Facebook via http://sourceforge.net/projects/minimalmodbus/.

+You can also leave a review on the SourceForge project page http://sourceforge.net/projects/minimalmodbus/ (then make a SourceForge account first).

 Please also subscribe to the (low volume) mailing list minimalmodbus-list@lists.sourceforge.net (see https://lists.sourceforge.net/lists/listinfo/minimalmodbus-list) so you can help other users getting started.